 Christmas market

 Bryant Park's market is one of NYC's holiday highlights.
 With its charming booths full of all kinds of artisan crafts, souvenirs, and treats, it brings a wave of joy and energy to the park every year, as well as helping support small businesses.
-The great thing about the market is that it weaves through the whole park and surrounds the main attraction of the ice skating rink so foot traffic flows in all directions.
+The great thing about the Christmas market is how it weaves through the whole park and surrounds the main attraction of the ice skating rink so foot traffic flows in all directions.

 Little library